“Read not to contradict and confute; nor to believe and take for granted; nor to find talk and discourse; but to weigh and consider.”

 Why These Guides Matter Now

-These three guides are essential for learning, teaching, screening for, and practicing the core habits of stronger reasoning, better evidence testing, more accurate analysis, and more effective problem-solving.
+Our three guides are important for learning, teaching, screening for, and practicing the core habits of stronger reasoning, better evidence testing, more accurate analysis, and more effective problem-solving.

 The rational thinking, information, and strategies explained in these guides can be tailored to almost any situation.
 The good news is that you do not have to use every method in every situation.
 That would be like bringing an entire hardware store to tighten one screw, which is very human but not especially efficient.

-Used regularly, these guides can help you make significantly higher-quality decisions in life, career, family, organizational, business, civic, and leadership.
+Used regularly, these guides can help you make significantly higher-quality decisions in your personal life, career, family, organization, business, civic work, and leadership roles.

 Even if you believe you are already a smart, highly rational thinker, reviewing these guides can strengthen your skills and introduce you to important principles you may have forgotten or never encountered.
-Some of the most advanced techniques have existed for only a few years.
+Some methods are newer, while others are established tools now being integrated in more advanced ways.

 Being smart is a potential.
 It is not the same thing as being well-trained in analytical thought and accurate problem-solving.
 A powerful engine still needs steering, brakes, fuel, maintenance, a map, and some basic agreement with the road.

-Before You Begin: Write Down Your Three Most Important Current Problems
+Important: Before You Begin This Basic Manual, Write Down Your Three Most Important Current Problems

 Before you enter the guides, do one practical thing.
 Write down the three biggest problems, issues, or decisions pressing on your life right now.
 Not theoretical problems.
 Not “humanity should improve itself,” though that would be adorable.
 Use real problems that are actually costing you attention, money, time, sleep, peace, trust, opportunity, or emotional energy.